-- Implement BMPs and track progress of BMP implementation, as described in the SMPP. - Enforce WDO.
+- Implement BMPs and track progress of BMP implementation, as described in the SMPP. - Enforce WDO in ensuring that all applicable developments are regulated pursuant to the WDO.

-- Village of Barrington Hills continues to implement the BMPs described in its SMPP and to track progress in implementing its stormwater management program. - The Village of Barrington Hills continues to enforce the WDO
+• The MS4 continues to implement the BMPs described in its SMPP and to track progress in implementing its stormwater management program.